ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 - It failed to account for the fact that member opinions do not translate to the same numeric score equally.
 Two members may agree on something to the same degree but rank them differently due to [response bias](https://en.wikipedia.org/wiki/Response_bias).
 - For topics such as new member additions, the threshold of score needed to be approved by the team became difficult to discern.

 As a result, in May 2025, [Stage](https://osu.ppy.sh/users/8191845) wrote an even more thorough proposal to switch the voting method once again.
 This time, the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) was proposed.
-This voting method allows members to rank each option from "Strongly Disagree" to "Strongly Agree" using a radio-buttion selector.
+This voting method allows members to rank each option from "Strongly Disagree" to "Strongly Agree" using a radio-button selector.
 This provides the following benefits:

 - Members can rank multiple options as equally favorable.
 - Members can express how much more they like specific options over others.